yiruyang2025/yiruyang2025.github.io/_posts/2025-05-04-Speech Processing - 25.md

 - **Dot-product Attention** - [2023 Attention Is All You Need](https://arxiv.org/abs/1706.03762)<br>

----
-layout: post
-title: "Understanding Additive and Dot-Product Attention Mechanisms"
-date: 2025-05-10
-description: "An in-depth look at Additive and Dot-Product Attention with mathematical formulations."
-tags: [attention, deep learning, NLP]
-categories: [machine-learning]
-related_posts: false
----

-In this post, we explore two fundamental attention mechanisms in deep learning: **Additive Attention** and **Dot-Product Attention**.

 ### Additive Attention

 Additive Attention computes the attention scores using a feed-forward neural network: